melaniehoff/Peer-to-Peer-Folder-Poetry/README.md

 **_Thank you these collaborators and friends for guiding and inspiring Peer-to-Peer Folder Poetry_**

 - [Max Fowler](https://mfowler.info/) for creating [Oasis](https://mfowler.info/work/oasis/) which was one of the early sparks for me creating spatial metaphors with folders and was a beautiful example of collaborating on these folder structures through SSH
 - [Taeyoon Choi](http://taeyoonchoi.com/) for inviting me to teach this class at SFPC in Detroit and Japan and for suggesting I name it Folder Poetry instead of Folder Structure Narratives.
 Another thank you for encouraging me to bring Folder Poetry to the P2P web.
-And for the [Bash drawings](https://docs.google.com/presentation/d/1WV_vFHtKB7BUBc3P_oGVlLry6W_8K_fJkJiWzisXonY/edit#slide=id.g60e8df3e27_0_113) they created for Folder Poetry
+And for the [Bash drawings](https://docs.google.com/presentation/d/1WV_vFHtKB7BUBc3P_oGVlLry6W_8K_fJkJiWzisXonY/edit#slide=id.g60e8df3e27_0_113) he created for Folder Poetry
 - [Neta Bomani](https://www.netabomani.com/) for designing and printing the first Folder Poetry with Bash Zine
 - [Teikaut](https://www.instagram.com/teikaut/?hl=en) for printing the second Folder Poetry zine on Risograph
 - [Brian Solon](https://twitter.com/briansolon?lang=en) for being the Folder Poetry TA twice and writing custom Folder Poetry software students to use in the terminal